fallahn/xygine/tutorial/part_4/readme.md

 Once the broad phase is complete and the entire list of entities has been iterated over we're left with a set of colliding pairs.
 These are now operated on by iterating over the set in a 'narrow phase'.
-For each pair the overlap is calculated and used to create the manifold.
-If either of the pair are dynamic then the position is corrected so that neither of the objects are overlapping.
+For each pair in `m_collisions` the overlap is calculated and used to create the manifold.
+If either of the pair are dynamic then the position of the dynamic object is corrected so that neither of the objects are overlapping.
 Finally, if there is a callback attached, the callback is executed for each of the colliders.